coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ^ I know "Unpopular Opinions" are popular on twitter, but how do y'all feel about incendiary opinions?

+^ Its not security, you have to secure that stuff anyway

+^ Its not moving your app to microservices, DONT, you can start on k8s w/ a monolith

 ^ The biggest risk when deploying kubernetes is a leaky abstration that requires your application developers to become intimately familiar with k8s.

-^ Everyone that was still standing early, has been exposerd to this risk.
+^ Everyone that had their hands still up earlier, has been exposed to this risk.

-^ DevOps is a practice to make operations better, not another role you toss on your full stack developers.
+^ DevOps is a practice to make operations better, not another role you toss on your app developers.

 ^ If your application developers are doing "devops", they spending less time building business value.